Qualifications are made up of courses. Some universities call these papers. Each course is numbered using six digits.

 What you will learn.
 Knowledge, skills and attitudes you’ll be able to show as a result of successfully finishing this course.

-- 1 Critically evaluate research and scholarly work relevant to emergency management.
+- 3 Critically evaluate and provide recommendations to contemporary leadership challenges in emergency management.

 Learning outcomes can change before the start of the semester you are studying the course in.